 We offer merit and need-based scholarships.
 To apply, submit your application for admission by the next deadline and upload personal scholarship statements as part of your online application.

 Funded by the Kathryn Wasserman Davis Collaborative in Conflict Transformation, this select group of Middlebury Institute students receive up to $10,000 annual scholarship and focus on the ways that conflict transformation manifests in diverse contexts around the globe.
 These fellowships and related benefits are available to both in-person and online degree-seeking students.
 Learn more.

-Alumni and members of our partner organizations and schools receive application fee waivers and, in many cases, guaranteed scholarships for our on-site master’s programs.
+Alumni and members of our partner organizations and schools receive application fee waivers and, in many cases, guaranteed scholarships for our master’s programs.
 Your experience is valuable to our diverse community, and we look forward to having you join us.

 Summer Language Scholarships

 Do you need to boost your language skills or learn a new language before starting your master’s degree program?
 Admitted students may qualify for a summer language scholarship at the world-renowned Middlebury Language Schools.